Wotakoi: Love Is Hard for Otaku: Production

 Initially, Fujita began posting the manga on Pixiv, a Japanese online community for artists, as a rookie author.
 Ichijinsha then launched a digital manga magazine with Pixiv titled Comic Pool, and started serializing the manga on a regular basis.
 The manga was selected for Comic Pool because it was the most popular work on Pixiv.
 On April 30, 2015, Ichijinsha started the publishing of the manga in print.

 Media

 Manga

 Written and illustrated by Fujita, Wotakoi was first published on Pixiv on April 17, 2014.
 It was later published on the digital manga service Comic Pool from November 6, 2015, to July 16, 2021.
 Ichijinsha collected its chapters in eleven tankōbon volumes, released from April 30, 2015, to October 14, 2021.

 In North America, the manga has been licensed for English release by Kodansha USA.
-They released the manga a two-in-one volume edition, each containing two of the original Japanese volumes, with the exception of the 11th volume, which was released in English as a stand alone (labeled as volume 6) as it was the final volume.
+It released the manga a two-in-one volume edition, each containing two of the original Japanese volumes, except volume 11—which was released in English as a standalone book labeled as volume 6—as it was the final volume.

-The manga is also licensed in Indonesia by M&C!.